Midwives, No Matter What

 Salma’s Safe Delivery

 Salma, a Rohingya refugee in Bangladesh, had already suffered nine miscarriages when she became pregnant for the 10th time.
-She was determined to become a mother, and had even adopted a little girl in the refugee camps.
+She was determined to become a mother, and had even adopted a little girl in her refugee center.
 But, Salma was worried about her new pregnancy.
-When she visited Imama, a UNFPA midwife, for prenatal care, Salma learned she was diabetic and that her pregnancy was high-risk.
+When she visited UNFPA midwife Imama for prenatal care, Salma learned she was diabetic and that her pregnancy was high-risk.

 Thankfully, Imama knew what to do.
 Through careful monitoring of Salma’s pregnancy and delivery, Imama made it possible for Salma to safely deliver a baby girl.
-Today, Salma is raising her two daughters in the Rohingya refugee camp.
-This happy ending would have never been possible without your support.
+Today, Salma is raising her two daughters in the Rohingya refugee center.
+Conditions like gestational diabetes or preeclampsia — high blood pressure during pregnancy — are some of the leading causes of maternal death, but many women have no idea they’re even at risk.
+Your support ensures women like Salma have access to the care they need before it’s too late.

 Your support for midwives saves lives